dantleech/blog/content/posts/2024-09-29-phpbench-xdebug-profile.md

 ## Confirming the results

-The Xdebug profiler is _intrusive_ and will have a not-nececessarily-relative impact on performance.
+The Xdebug profiler is _intrusive_ and will have a not-necessarily-relative impact on performance.

-Once I'm done profiling I do another round of `--tag=before` and `--ref=before` to see if I **really** improved things.
+Once I've made some changes I'll be running PHPBench with `--ref=before` again to confirm performance gains.

 ## Generating Reports